Josef Pešice

 Josef Pešice (12 February 1950 – 18 December 2017) was a Czech football player and manager.

-As a player Pešice played for both famous Prague clubs, Sparta Prague and Slavia Prague.
-His largest success however came with Zbrojovka Brno, when he won the Czechoslovak First League with this team in the 1977/78 season.
+As a player, Pešice played for both famous Prague clubs, Sparta Prague and Slavia Prague.
+His greatest success however came with Zbrojovka Brno, when he won the Czechoslovak First League with this team in the 1977–78 season.

-As a manager Pešice led several Czech clubs before focusing on Czech Republic youth national teams.
+As a manager, Pešice led several Czech clubs before focusing on Czech Republic youth national teams.
 He was named the temporary head coach of the Czech Republic in September 2013 and won three out of three games (2 competitive and 1 friendly).